Malachov/mypythontools/README.md

 **IDE files**
 It also include some default project specific settings for VS Code.
 You can also delete it.

-If developing py - vue - eel app this is the recommended way, but if you want to build just what is necassary from scratch, you can use this tutorial [readthedocs](https://mypythontools.readthedocs.io/mypythontools.pyvueeel.html#mypythontools.pyvueeel.help_starter_pack_vue_app).

 ### requirements